luxonis/depthai-docs-website/source/pages/spatial-ai.rst

 Spatial AI
 ==========

-**Spatial AI** allows robots or computers to perceive the world as a human can - what objects or features are - and where they are in the physical world.
-DepthAI platform **leverages Spatial AI by fusing** :ref:`AI capabilities <AI / ML / NN>` with
+**Spatial AI** allows robots or computers to perceive the world like a human can, such as what objects or features are and where they are in the physical world.
+The DepthAI platform **leverages Spatial AI by fusing** :ref:`AI capabilities <AI / ML / NN>` with
 :ref:`depth perception <Depth perception>` on the OAK camera itself.

 There are a few different approaches to achieve AI + depth fusion: